 How does a wildfire start?

-Below are the most common ways in which wildfires are started.
+Below are the most common ways in which wildfires get started.
 Take a look at the composition below.
 Can you identify some fire hazards?

-A good number of wildfires were started by lightning.
+A good number of wildfires get started by lightning.
 It is a bit hard to imagine, but investigators confirm this as very common.
 When lightning strikes, it can produce a spark.
-It can strike trees, power cables, rocks and many other things and just set them off.
+It can strike trees, power cables, rocks, and many other things and just set them off.

-Refuse, junk and yard waste are common items that are permitted to burn in many places.
-People are therefore very quick to set anything ablaze as a way of disposing off them.
+Refuse, junk, and yard waste are common items that are permitted to burn in many places.
+People are quick to set anything ablaze as a way of disposing of them.
 But that can get out of hand and start a fire.

 Accidents or equipment failure:

-Car crashes, gas balloons, lawn mowers and many other equipment have been known to start fires when they go wrong.
-These are accidental but if not detected quickly, can cause massive problems.
-This is why fire fighters always move to an accident scene in anticipation of a fire break.
+Car crashes, gas balloons, lawnmowers, and other equipment can start fires when they go wrong.
+These are accidental, but if they are not detected quickly, they can cause massive problems.
+It is why firefighters always move to an accident scene in anticipation of a fire break.

 Fireworks are banned in many places because of their explosive nature and high potential to start a fire.
 If fireworks are not blasted at the right places, they can end up as fires elsewhere.

-This is the act of setting fire to a property, piece of land or anything with the intention of causing damage.
-A person who does this is called and arsonist.
+It is the act of setting fire to a property, piece of land, or anything to cause damage.
+A person who does this is called an arsonist.
 Arson specialists believe that many fires are started by arsonists, and may account for about 30% of all wildfire cases.